aplural/samiasaleem-hug/README.md

 # Human User Guide for Samia Saleem
 Hi 👋  I just started working at GitHub on Jan 7, 2025 as a Senior Director, Design Infrastructure reporting into the Design Org.
-If you are reading this it's most likley my attempt to get to know you better, as well as share some details about me, GitHub style :)
+If you are reading this it's most likley my attempt to get to know you better, as well as share some details about me.

 <br/>